Nakishev/MarkaStandards/README.md

 - Coverage policy: Teams set project-wide coverage thresholds; a typical baseline is ≥ 80% overall, and ≥ 90% for critical modules.
 Enforce via CI coverage gates.
 - **Performance Testing**: Tools like [Gatling](https://gatling.io/) and k6 provide actionable insights into bottlenecks.
 - **End-to-End Testing**: Utilize Playwright for comprehensive coverage across browsers and devices.
-- Coverage tooling and publishing: .NET—use Coverlet + ReportGenerator; JS—use lcov/coverage reporters.
-Publish test results and coverage summaries in Azure DevOps.
+- Coverage tooling and publishing: .NET—collect with the built-in "XPlat Code Coverage" data collector and publish Cobertura reports in Azure DevOps (optionally generate local HTML with ReportGenerator); JS—use lcov/coverage reporters.
+Always publish test results and coverage summaries in Azure DevOps.
 - Flaky tests policy: mark tests as flaky and quarantine; file an issue, track, and prioritize fixes.
 Avoid silently ignoring failing tests.
 - Test naming and structure: colocate tests next to code or under `tests/`; use clear names (e.g., `Given_When_Then`) and consistent suffixes (e.g., `*Tests.cs`).